 Avoid heating plastics:

-Heating polycarbonate plastics using microwave or heating in a pot filled with water, should be avoided.
-To also reduce unnecessary risk, experts advise that food should put in glass or ceramic wares instead of plastic wares, while making use of the microwave to heat.
+Heating polycarbonate plastics using microwave or heating in a pot filled with water should be avoided.
+To also reduce unnecessary risk, experts advise that food should put in a glass or ceramic wares instead of plastic wares while making use of the microwave to heat.
 An analysis of 455 common plastic products, including supposedly BPA-free ones, found that 70% tested positive for estrogenic activity.
 The percentage increased to 95% when the plastics were microwaved.
-Also the use of plastic containers or cellophanes in preparing beans pudding (Moin-moin) should be avoided.
+Also, the use of plastic containers or cellophane in preparing beans pudding (Moin-moin) should be avoided.
 It is safer and healthier to make use of the conventional method of using Moin-moin leaves, as it even makes it more palatable.